Dalton

 She told me I should not worry about that, because she knew the truth I didn’t yet: grief is always a part of care.
 Care is love that is tending to its own fragility and transience.
 Care is connection, foretelling its dissolution.
 Care is the part of love that knows it will die.

-The bond between care and grief is embodied in the acupuncture point Lung 9, Tai Yuan “Great Abyss.”
-As the Earth Point on the Metal channel, Lung 9 describes the inseparability between how we tend and nurture each other and how we let each other go.
+This bond between care and grief is embodied in the acupuncture point Lung 9, Tai Yuan—“Great Abyss.”
+As the Earth Point on the Metal channel, LU-9 describes the inseparability between how we tend and nurture each other and how we let each other go.
+LU-9 is the alloy between nourishment, mothering, and softness with the devastation of grief, the coldness of loss.
+The taste of Earth is sweet—the sweetness of goodbye, the deep, tender mercy that arises when we witness something we love vanish, and allow it to.

-But as I’ve gotten older, I feel less compelled to mine reason or meaning out of death, because trying to do so is often just a way to feel less; to convince myself I am not entitled to be hurt.
+But as I’ve gotten older, I feel less compelled to mine reason or meaning out of death, because trying to do so is often just a way to feel less, to convince myself I am not entitled to be hurt.
 I wanted to rationalize his pain so as to negate mine.
 Now I think both pains have dignity and deserve grace; I like them living together.

 My heart broke when he died.
 It’s still broken.
-It feels important that I not lose that, that I not brush it aside, or intellectualize myself out of it.
+It feels important that I not lose that, that I not brush it aside or intellectualize myself out of it.
 Twenty years later, I can just be within the loss, like an early morning swim in a smooth, still lake.

-The Sun sets early and you say, “It was beautiful.
-It wasn’t mine, but wow it was beautiful.”
+The sun sets early, and you say, “It was beautiful.
+It wasn’t mine, but wow, it was beautiful.”

 I went to go visit John a few weeks ago.
 He had digitized some old photos and we blasted through them.
 We laughed about Dalton–his style, his frosted tips, that summer he was an ill-advised blond.
 The year he broke his foot, we’re still not totally sure how; his story never really added up.
 Pictures from Hawaii.
 From Cape Cod.
 The zoo.
 It wasn’t so sad anymore.
 It was all love.